thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/integrations/how-to-connect-thingsboard-to-tbmq.md

 ThingsBoard MQTT Integration acts as an MQTT client.
 It subscribes to topics and converts the received data into telemetry and attribute updates.
 In case of a downlink message, MQTT integration converts it to the device-suitable format and pushes it to TBMQ.
 Pay attention: TBMQ should be either co-located with the ThingsBoard instance or deployed in the cloud and have a valid DNS name or static IP address.
-ThingsBoard instance that is running in the cloud can’t connect to the TBMQ deployed in the local area network.
+ThingsBoard instance that is running in the cloud can’t connect to the TBMQ deployed in the local area network with no internet connection.

 ### Prerequisites